What to do if your house sale falls through

 - Something found in the property survey caused the buyer to pull out of the sale

 What percentage of home sales fall through after inspection?

 Around 3% of all property sales fall through because of something found during a property survey or inspection.

 How can I stop my house sale falling through?

 A large proportion of collapsed property sales will, unfortunately, be completely beyond the control of the home seller.
 However, there are some steps you can take to reduce the risk of your sale falling through.

 Ensure your buyers are serious and in a proceedable position

 A proactive estate agent should gather in-depth information from any prospective buyers.
 This should include details about their personal circumstances and their reason for moving.
 Your estate agent should also find out whether they’re in a property chain and whether they have an Agreement in Principle from a mortgage lender.
 This information will show you whether they are serious buyers, how motivated they are to move and whether they have the finances in place to be able to progress the sale.
 If your estate agent is not gathering this information for you, ensure you ask them to do.
 It will enable you to go into the sales process well-prepared and help you choose between buyers if you receive multiple offers.

 Property chain collapse is often a major factor when a house sale falls through.
 The longer your chain, the more at risk your house move is.
 Chain-free buyers and sellers are particularly desirable due to the impact a property chain has on the likely success of a property sale.

 If you’re stuck in a lengthy property chain, you may want to consider options to make yourself chain-free.
-You could either sell your current property and move into rented accommodation before purchasing your next property or use the services of a professional home buying company.
+You may choose to sell your current property and move into rented accommodation before purchasing your next property.
+Alternatively, you may want to explore using the services of a professional home buying company.
 Either of these options would result in you being a chain-free buyer.